 Develops and issues appropriate documents to meet the regulatory obligations under the National Environmental Policy Act and coordinates these activities with other federal, state, local, and tribal agencies.

-licensee compliance with decommissioning funding assurance requirements.
+Verifies licensee compliance with decommissioning funding assurance requirements.

 Assesses financial qualifications and decommissioning funding assurance requirements for reactor licensees.